 Welcome to Roadstead Montessori High School!
 Thank you for your interest in our unique and innovative program.
 This school is made with a lot of love for teenagers.
 We feel privileged to support their thriving during this complex life period.

-Founded in 2014, Roadstead Montessori High School is an innovative 9-12 grades program in Ghent, Norfolk, VA which supports the prime goal of adolescent development: attaining social independence.
+Founded in 2014, Roadstead Montessori High School is an innovative 9-12 grades program in Downtown Norfolk, VA which supports the prime goal of adolescent development: attaining social independence.

 Our educational program is customized to support each student’s individual path to social independence.
 We prepare an environment that consists of real world experience, hands-on learning, critical thinking, collaborative work, communal life and engagement with the adult world.
 Our primary pedagogical duty is to encourage conversations between creativity and practicality.